Delay-rate tradeoff in ergodic interference alignment: Best schemes

-In particular, we are interested two limiting regimes, specifying how the degrees of freedom $\DOF(n)$ should scale with the number of users $n$.
-In regime I the per-user rate is held constant; in regime II the sum-rate is kept constant, so each user's individual rate falls like $1/n$. \begin{itemize} \item \textbf{Regime I}, where we hold the degrees of freedom constant as $n \to \infty$.
+We now consider the performance of schemes in the many-user limit $n \to \infty$.
+We consider two limiting regimes, depending on how the degrees of freedom $\DOF(n)$ should scale with the number of users $n$. \begin{itemize} \item \textbf{Regime I}, where we hold $\DOF(n) = \alpha$ constant, for $\alpha \in (0,1/2]$.
 That is, we want to communicate at fixed fraction of the single-user rate, as in the NGJV scheme.
-In this regime I, we take $\DOF(n) = \alpha$ for some $\alpha \in (0,1/2]$.
-(The NGJV scheme corresponds to $\alpha = 1/2$.) \item \textbf{Regime II}, where we allow the degrees of freedom to fall as the number of users increases, scaling like $1/n$.
-That is, we want to communicate at a fixed multiple of the rate allowed by resource division schemes like TDMA.
-In regime II, we take $\DOF(n) = \beta/n$ for some $\beta \geq 1$.
-(TDMA corresponds to $\beta =1$.) \end{itemize}
+NGJV itself corresponds to $\alpha = 1/2$. \item \textbf{Regime II}, where we hold the sum-rate constant, so the $\DOF(n)= \beta/n$, for $\beta \geq 1$.
+That is, we want to communicate at a multiple of the rate allowed by resource division schemes like TDMA.
+TDMA itself corresponds to $\beta =1$. \end{itemize}